pointnetwork/point-improvement-proposals/PIP-2.md

 The engine keeps track of read and unread notifications in its database.
 If a user then changes devices, the engine will not have this information, and should assume all notifications up until this point to be considered as read.

+Later, when we implement syncing settings over Arweave, it would be part of the settings json file that will be synced with other clients.

 ## Other questions

 ### Notifications contract ownership